ahmadtourei/das-anomaly/README.md

 ## Instructions
 The main steps for using the package are as follows:
 1. Define constants:
-Using the _user_defaults_ script in the das_anomaly directory, define the constants and directory paths (for data, PSD images, detected anomaly results, etc.)
+Using the _config_user_ script in the das_anomaly directory, define the constants and directory paths (for data, PSD images, detected anomaly results, etc.)
 2. Get a fixed value for the upper bound of PSD amplitudes:
-To ensure that all the PSD images have the same colorbar range, we need to get an appropriate value for CLIP_VALUE_MAX in the _user_defaults_ script.
+To ensure that all the PSD images have the same colorbar range, we need to get an appropriate value for CLIP_VALUE_MAX in the _config_user_ script.
 To do so, we need to use the `get_psd_max_clip` function to calculate this value from a portion (TIME_WINDOW) of the data with no anomalies (i.e., background noise data).
 ### Example
 ```python
 from das_anomaly.psd import PSDConfig, PSDGenerator